Skip to main content

 User Experience

-This guide aims to give a reference for the UX regarding UnifiedPush support, in order to make all implementations more consistent.
+This guide aims to give a reference for the user experience (UX) regarding UnifiedPush support.
+The goal is to make implementations more consistent.

 Most of the time, UnifiedPush is transparent to the users.
-Most of the users have a single distributor installed on their system and never need to interact for anything.
+Users generally have a single distributor installed on their system.
+Such users never really need to interact with the UnifiedPush system.

-Nevertheless, some cases must be thought in order to make things as friction less as possible:
+Nevertheless, some cases must be considered in order to make things as frictionless as possible:

-• Users want to know that they are correctly registered to get notifications with UnifiedPush
+• Users want to know that they are correctly registered to the UnifiedPush distributor

 • Some users may have UnifiedPush and the Play Services on their system and want to switch from one service to the other

-• Some users may have different distributors on their system and wish to use another one
+• Some users may have different UnifiedPush distributors on their system and wish to use another one

-• And finally, some users may delete their push service from their device
+• Some users may delete their push service from their device

-Therefore, a few things need to be visible to the user.
+Therefore, in some cases a UI needs to be presented to the user.

 User resources

-In the user interface, you will have to refer to some concepts from UnifiedPush.
+In the user interface, you will have to refer to some concepts of UnifiedPush.
 In order to keep it simple and consistent, we suggest following these resources:

-• A distributor should be referred as a “UnifiedPush Service” or a “Distributor App”, but never as a “UnifiedPush App”, as it may refer to the application connected to the distributor or the distributor itself.
+• A distributor should be referred to as a “UnifiedPush Service” or a “Distributor App”.

-• FCM should be referred as Play Services.
+• FCM should be referred to as Play Services.

 First setup

-During the first setup of push notifications, for example during the on-boarding of the application, you may want to use a different default:
+During the first setup of push notifications, for example during the on-boarding of the application, the developer can choose different default modes:

 • No push notifications at all